-An attending physician should discuss alternative strategies to clinical problems with the resident while encouraging the resident to try different approaches throughout training.
-This practice serves to facilitate the formulation of the residents own clinical practice.
-Give autonomy when possible by encouraging the resident to take ownership of their patients.
-Allow the resident to discuss their complete plan without interruption.
+- 24 An attending physician should discuss alternative strategies to clinical problems with the resident - 25 while encouraging the resident to try different approaches throughout training.
+This practice - serves to facilitate the formulation of the residents own clinical practice.
+Give autonomy when - 27 possible by encouraging the resident to take ownership of their patients.
+Allow the resident to - discuss their complete plan without interruption.
 This is a crucial step in evaluating where the resident is in their development and will allow for customized feedback and guidance.
-This is an opportunity to acknowledge variation in practice taught by different attending EPs and supervising senior residents.
+This is an opportunity to acknowledge variation in practice taught by different attending EP's and supervising senior residents.
 Highlight evidence-based approaches and acknowledge when there are opportunities for practice variations.
-As the residents progress through residency, they will experience graduated responsibility building on the armamentarium of the EP.
+As the resident's progress through residency, they will experience graduated responsibility building on the armamentarium of the emergency physician.